Meet the Teachers

 Jordan Williams has been teaching since 2013, and she has been at Trinity since 2016.
 She has a bachelor's in Interdisciplinary Studies from Baylor University and a master's in Peace and Conflict Studies from University of St. Andrews in Scotland.
 Ms. Williams says she loves teaching young children because their imaginative capacities are so open, creative, and collaborative.

-"It's incredible to see how eagerly they embrace new ideas and learning each day with a delightful sense of play.
+"It's incredible to see how eagerly kindergarteners embrace new ideas and learning each day with a delightful sense of play.
 They are like poets in how they see the world, both the large and the small, with wonder and joy."

 TJ Hendricks became Trinity’s Director of Athletics and Physical Education in summer of 2020.
 He joined the Trinity family in 2013, and has served a variety of roles including PE Teacher, PE Coordinator, Assistant Athletic Director, and coach (volleyball, basketball and baseball).
 Before Trinity, Coach Hendricks served at Fort Worth Country Day as a strength and conditioning coach, girl’s assistant varsity basketball coach, field hockey coach, boy’s volleyball coach and baseball coach.